rufatpro/gonka-docs/docs/host/quickstart.md

     - For details on governance procedures and how to propose new models, see the [Transactions and Governance Guide](https://gonka.ai/transactions-and-governance/).

 ### Configuration for Optimal Rewards
-To earn the highest rewards and maintain reliability, each Network Node should serve two model classes, with a minimum of 2 MLNodes per class.
+To earn the highest rewards and maintain reliability, each Network Node should serve two model classes, with a minimum of 2 ML Nodes per class.
 This setup:

 - Improves protocol-level redundancy and fault tolerance
 - Enhances model-level validation performance